 Loom lets you see who watched your video, and you can even incorporate it into common Google apps, such as Gmail.
 The pro plan, which is now free for teachers and students, offers even more cool features.
 They include “do not disturb” mode, custom thumbnail creation, HD quality recording, drawing tools, mouse-click highlights, and custom access security.

-Cost of Loom:
+Cost of Loom

 Pro plan: Free to teachers and students...forever

-Whichever e-learning software you use, an important feature to keep in mind is the ability to assess and measure each student’s performance.
+Whichever program you use, an important feature to keep in mind is the ability to assess and measure each student’s performance.
 You’ll need to ensure that students are keeping up with lesson plans so that they won’t get behind.
 It’s also crucial that the student is the one doing the work, and not an older sibling or parent.

-Today’s responsive online learning tools allow teachers to check in with students at any point in the curriculum, not just at the end of a lesson or unit.
+Today’s responsive assessment tools allow teachers to check in with students at any point in the curriculum, not just at the end of a lesson or unit.
 This can help them get a more “real-time” view of student needs.
 It can make up for the lack of an in-person presence that some students rely on to stay on track.

 You should also consider the ability of younger children to master new platforms.
 In some cases, they won't have the support of an adult to walk them through it.
-Any digital learning tools you use should be easy to understand and get started with from day one, with minimum tech troubleshooting that could distract from learning.
+Any learning tools you use should be easy to understand and get started with from day one, with minimum tech troubleshooting that could distract from learning.

 Another challenge for remote teaching is maintaining IEPs and keeping students with disabilities on track.
 While some programs offer varying accommodations, teachers may have to look beyond the standard offerings for certain higher-risk students.

-Finally, consider that there maybe more than one student in the home, which can make sharing a family PC a logistical concern.
+Finally, consider that there may be more than one student in the home, which can make sharing a family PC a logistical concern.
 Older students may also hold jobs or have family commitments that could make live learning a challenge.